|Overall Rating||Pretty Good|

 |Approx. Weight||Feels Heavy|

 Decathlon Serenity 100 2020 Review by The Good Ride

-The Decathlon Serenity 100 Women’s Snowboard is a true camber board that is directional (10mm of set back) and has a medium/stiff flex to it.
-It is very stable getting off a lift or when riding with a flat base, has nice edge hold on hard to icy snow, and likes to make turns on groomers and a little off piste.
+The Decathlon Serenity 100 is a true camber board that is directional (10mm of set back) and has a medium/stiff flex to it.
+It is very stable getting off a lift or when riding with a flat base.
+This board has nice edge hold on hard to icy snow.
+And likes to make turns on groomers and a little off piste.

 How This Review Happened: This board was sent by the company to us for an extended demo, and we sent it back after.

 Conditions: Nice groomers, hard-pack, a little soft snow in the trees, some scraped off crud also in the trees.

 Set Up: Centered 15 front -15 back 21″ wide